 The distribution of time among hospital, clinic and consult rotations may vary slightly from resident to resident, depending on each resident's chosen track and main interests.

 Image: Dr. Darlene LeFrancois-Haber leads Journal Club, part of the general medicine ward rotation.

 General Medicine Wards

-Description of the General Medicine ward rotation experience, including attending rounds, resident and intern reports, grand rounds, intake and sign-out rounds, post-rounds noon conferences, and a typical week's schedule.
+Description of the General Medicine ward rotation experience, including attending rounds, resident and intern reports, grand rounds, intake and sign-out rounds, and post-rounds noon conferences.